MannyKayy/coursera-getting-and-cleaning-data-project/README.md

 -Appropriately labels the data set with descriptive activity names.
 -Creates a second, independent tidy data set with the average of each variable for each activity and each subject

+The `run_analysis.R` file achieves all the requirements chronologically.

 The Raw Data